Quantized Visual Geometry Grounded Transformer: Experiments

 \subsection{Ablation Study}

 To validate the effectiveness of each proposed component, we conduct an ablation study.
-All the experiments are conducted under W4A4 quantization setting on Co3Dv2~\citep{reizenstein2021co3d}.
+All the experiments are conducted under W4A4 quantization setting on CO3Dv2~\citep{reizenstein2021co3d}.

 \textbf{Quantization Architecture.} We first validate the proposed \textit{Dual-Smoothed Fine-Grained Quantization} (DSFQ) and present the result in Tab.~\ref{tab:ablation_quant}.
 We denote naive quantization without any smoothing as \emph{Base}.
 We further compare with the rotation-only (\emph{Rotation}) and scale-only (\emph{Scale}) methods with our proposed DSFQ.
 Naive quantization shows significant performance collapse with AUC@3 of only 9.7.
 While scale-based and rotation-based methods further smoothed data distribution and showed certain improvement, they still exhibit inevitable degradation.

-While our proposed DSFQ combines the advantages of both rotation and scale and utilizes fine-grained quantization granularity, greatly preserves the performance.
+While our proposed DSFQ combines the advantages of both rotation and scale and utilizes fine-grained quantization granularity, greatly preserves the performance. \rebuttal{Furthermore, to validate the necessity of our pre-global-rotation and post-local-smooth (\textit{Rot.-Scale}), we also compared with pre-smooth and post-rotation (\textit{DSFQ}).
+In terms of performance, our \textit{DSFQ} approach has indeed achieved significant improvements compared to \textit{Scale-Rot.}.
+This proves that the effect of smoothing the rotated space is more stable, while smoothing first and then rotating will weaken the influence of smoothing due to its rearrangement of outliers between channels, demonstrating the effectiveness of our method.}

 \textbf{Sampling Strategy.} We then validate the proposed \textit{Noise-Filtered Diverse Sampling} (NFDS) and show the result in Fig.~\ref{fig:abla_sample_our}.
 We denote the naive random sampling strategy as \emph{Random}.
 We then compare with random sampling from outlier-filtered dataset (\emph{Filtered}) and sampling from frame-based clustered dataset without filtering (\emph{Clustered}) strategy.
 All the results are conducted under five different random seeds.
 We present the mean performance and its corresponding variance in the bar plot.
 Random selection not only fails to guarantee diversity but also results in significant variance due to the influence of outliers.
 The filtered data quality was improved, and the variance was significantly reduced.
 Our clustering method significantly enhances diversity and improves average performance, but there is still variance due to the presence of outliers.
 The final combined NFDS ensures both the removal of outliers and well diversity, ensuring average performance while being more stable.